gerritdewitt/Useful-Scripts/munki-import-automations/MathWorks-MATLAB/ReadMe.md

    * Look for the bundle version (*CFBundleVersion*).
 This is the version number that the *make-pkginfo.py* script will request.

 ## Add MATLAB to the Repository ##
-1. Copy the MathWorks MATLAB disk image to the munki repository.
+1. Create a read-only, compressed version of the MathWorks disk image by using Disk Utility or *hdiutil*; as shown below.
 Use a good naming convention; for example: *MathWorks_MATLAB-version.dmg*, where *version* is the *CFBundleVersion* number determined when you installed it on a test Mac.
+<pre>hdiutil convert -format UDZO -o MathWorks_MATLAB_2016B-9.1.0.dmg matlab_R2016b_maci64.dmg</pre>
+2. Copy the read-only, compressed version MathWorks MATLAB disk image to the munki repository.
-2. Run the *make-pkginfo.py* script and follow its prompts to generate the *pkginfo* file.
+3. Run the *make-pkginfo.py* script and follow its prompts to generate the *pkginfo* file.
 For example:
    <pre>./make-pkginfo.py</pre>
    * The script is interactive.
 It will ask for:
       - The base path to the Munki repo, if that is not set as a shell environment variable